-IVAs are the most common form of personal insolvency in England.
-There were more than 12,000 IVAs started in the second quarter of 2016, 42% higher than the same period in 2015.
+IVAs are now the most common form of personal insolvency in England.
 Clear Debt has recently stated:

 Individual Voluntary Arrangements) (IVAs) have become the procedure of choice for those people who have debts they can’t pay and a regular income to enable them to make contributions to their debts.